News

 • (final, in parallel to lectures on advanced topics) design and verify a sharded key-value store

-Project 1 will be scored according to the following criteria:
+Project 1 was scored according to the following criteria:

 • Adherence to the English-language specification of the state, steps, and safety property;